dpatel12/nanomixer/README.md

 Another interesting option that you could want to consider is `--initial_amount`.
-This will make the mixing send the specified bigger amount than the one actually needed to make analysis harder; excess amount will be returned to the source account at the end of the process.
+This will make the mixing send the specified bigger amount than the one needed to make analysis harder; the excess amount will be returned to the source account at the end of the process.

 Mixing accounts will be deleted at the end of the operation if everything